Skip to content

 Motor and Power:

-Both models come equipped with a 350W Ananda mid-drive motor, but they target slightly different riding experiences.
-While the Centauri SE offers consistent, powerful climbing capability with its 120Nm torque, the Centauri II incorporates a "BOOST" button for an instant surge of power, perfect for short bursts when crossing intersections or powering through steep hills.
-Experienced Centauri SE riders will be rewarded by shifting the Enviolo CVT hub to match their preferred cadence for smooth and silent motor performance, while Centauri II riders will take advantage of the massive torque on tap in any of their 3 hub gears.
+Both models have a 350W Ananda mid-drive motor but target slightly different riding experiences.
+While the Centauri SE offers consistent, powerful climbing capability with its 120Nm torque, the Centauri II incorporates a "BOOST" button for an instant power surge, perfect for short bursts when crossing intersections or powering through steep hills.
+Experienced Centauri SE riders will be rewarded by shifting the Enviolo CVT hub to match their preferred cadence for smooth, silent motor performance.
+In contrast, Centauri II riders will take advantage of the massive torque on tap in any of their 3 hub gears.

 Maintenance:

-While both models are low-maintenance, the Centauri SE uses the Enviolo Trekking hub, designed for 10,000 miles or more without servicing.
-The Centauri II’s automatic hub is similarly low-maintenance, but will need to be serviced with an oil change every 2,000-3,000 miles.
+While both models are low-maintenance, the Centauri SE uses the Enviolo Trekking hub, designed for 10,000 miles without servicing.
+The Centauri II’s automatic hub is similarly low-maintenance but must be serviced with an oil change every 2,000-3,000 miles.

 Weight and Handling:

-Centauri II is slightly lighter (50 lbs vs. 52 lbs for the SE) mostly owning to the added weight of the Enviolo transmission and features improved geometry with three frame sizes for a more tailored fit.
+Centauri II is slightly lighter (50 lbs vs. 52 lbs for the SE), mostly due to the added weight of the Enviolo transmission.
+It features improved geometry and three frame sizes for a more tailored fit.
 The Centauri SE focuses on providing a balanced, upright fit, with two size options.

 Lighting:

 Centauri II is oriented toward daily transportation riding with a frame-integrated main light and main-battery powered tail light.
-While brighter, the frame-integrated light does not track with the handlebars; it's primarily there to help the rider be seen by other road users.
-Centauri SE uses the same main light element, mounted to the fork, which is nice for recreational riders often away from street lights where the need to see around corners is paramount.
+While brighter, the frame-integrated light does not track with the handlebars; it's primarily there to help other road users see the rider.
+Centauri SE uses the same main light element, mounted to the fork, which is nice for recreational riders often away from street lights, where the need to see around corners is paramount.
 Centauri SE includes a USB-rechargable and easily removable tail light.

 Fenders: